-This report on the Livengood project presents an updated resource estimate and Preliminary Economic Assessment (PEA) prepared by RI, initial metallurgical and capital cost findings prepared by PCI, and updated geological and project information described by MRS. The resource estimate is based on drill hole and surface data through September 25, 2009.
+This report on the Livengood project uses new data from 64 drill holes to update the resource estimate completed in October 2009.
+In this update, the resource estimate was prepared by RI.
+Initial metallurgical and capital cost findings have been prepared by PCI, and geological and project information described by MRS. The resource estimate presented in this report is based on drill hole and surface data through February 28, 2010.
 Each author is a Qualified Person and is responsible for various sections of this report according to their expertise and contribution.
-Dr. Klipfel of MRS is responsible for all sections of this report except sections 16 and 17 as well as compilation of information.
-Mr. Willian Pennstrom Jr. is solely responsible for section 16, except section 16.11.
-Mr. Timothy Carew is solely responsible for section 16.11 and section 17.
-Each author has contributed figures, tables, and portions of section 1 based on their respective contributions to this report.
+Dr. Klipfel of MRS is responsible for all sections of this report except Sections 16 and 17 as well as compilation of information.
+Mr. William Pennstrom Jr. is solely responsible for section 16.
+Mr. Timothy Carew is solely responsible for Section 17.
+Each author has contributed figures, tables, and portions of Section 1 based on their respective contributions to this report.

-The work presented here builds on and revises previous geologic, metallurgical and resource information reported in six previous technical reports for the project (Klipfel, 2006; Klipfel and Giroux, 2008a; Klipfel, Giroux and Puchner 2008; Klipfel and Giroux, 2008b; Klipfel, Barnes, and Pennstrom, 2009).
-Gold assays and analyses of other elements along with geological, structural, engineering, metallurgical data is from 311 holes drilled by ITH and previous explorers, including 99 RC holes and 6 diamond core holes drilled between June 1and September 6, 2009 as well as data from previous drilling programs.
+The work presented here builds on and revises previous geologic, metallurgical and resource information reported in seven previous technical reports for the project (Klipfel, 2006; Klipfel and Giroux, 2008a; Klipfel, Giroux and Puchner 2008; Klipfel and Giroux, 2008b; Klipfel and Giroux, 2009; Klipfel, et al., 2009a; Klipfel, et al., 2009b).
+Gold assays and analyses of other elements along with geological, structural, engineering, and metallurgical data is from 385 holes drilled by ITH and previous explorers, including 195 RC holes and 12 diamond core holes drilled in 2009 as well as data from previous drilling programs.

-Information presented in this report is based on data provided to MRS, RI, and PCI by ITH as of September 25, 2009.
+Information presented in this report is based on data provided to MRS, RI, and PCI by ITH as of February 28, 2010.
 Data generated prior to 2006 was provided to ITH by AngloGold Ashanti (U.S.A.)
 Exploration Inc. ("AGA").
 This report also relies on personal observations made by:

-- Paul Klipfel in the course of six field visits. - Tim Carew in the course of two site visits and generation of modelling data from primary data provided by ITH. - Bill Pennstrom, who made one site visit Livengood and one visit to Fort Knox to identify operating costs at that mine. - and on general geologic information available to the public through peer review journals as well as publications by the U.S. Geological Survey and agencies of the State of Alaska.
+- Paul Klipfel in the course of seven field visits. - Tim Carew in the course of three site visits and generation of modelling data from primary data provided by ITH. - Bill Pennstrom, who made one site visit to Livengood and one visit to Fort Knox to identify operating costs at that mine.

+and on general geologic information available to the public through peer review journals as well as publications by the U.S. Geological Survey and agencies of the State of Alaska.